C. N. Ashwath Narayan

 The positions he held include Convener of Doctors Cell - Bharatiya Janata Party and Founder President of Rajiv Gandhi University of Health Sciences, Bangalore.
 He was also the Vice President of Bharatiya Janata Party, Bangalore District, Senate Member of Bangalore University, Syndicate and Senate Member of Rajiv Gandhi University of Health Sciences Employees Association, Bangalore, and the Chairman of Committee for drafting statutes for A&B, C&D cadre of employees of Rajiv Gandhi University of Health Sciences, Bangalore.

 On 20 August 2019 he was inducted as the Cabinet Minister in Bharatiya Janata Party Government led by Chief minister B. S. Yeddyurappa.

 Personal life

 Ashwathnarayan was born to T.K.
 Narayanappa and A.L.
 Padmamma on 2 February 1969 in Bangalore.
 He is married to Shruthi Ashwath, with whom he has a son and a daughter.

 Medical career

-C N Ashwathnarayan achieved his MBBS degree from the Kasturba Medical College, Mangalore in 1995.
-He started Padmashree Charitable Trust and Shushrutha Group of Institutions, which are running a group of educational Institutions, which offer various courses in Paramedic, Management, Science and technology and Ayurvedic Medical Science.
+C. N. Ashwathnarayan achieved his MBBS degree from the Kasturba Medical College, Mangalore in 1995.
+He started Padmashree Charitable Trust and Shushrutha Group of Institutions, which offer various courses in Paramedic, Management, Science and technology, and Ayurvedic Medical Science.